 This is the most direct way to purchase the commodity without literally purchasing barrels of oil.
 Futures are purchased through a commodities broker.
 You are buying a contract to purchase oil at a future date at a specified price.

-- All futures are volatile investments and oil is no exception.
-No one can predict with any degree of certainty how the pice of oil will fluctuate.
+All futures are volatile investments and oil is no exception.
+No one can predict with any degree of certainty how the price of oil will fluctuate.

 Primarily existing in the gas and oil industry, A Master Limited Partnership (MLP) is a tax-advantaged corporate structure.
 It combines the tax benefits of a partnership – profits are taxed only when investors actually receive distributions – with the liquidity of a public company.

-Typically, these companies own the pipelines that carry the commodity from one place to another.
+Typically, these companies own pipelines that carry the commodity from one place to another.

 Risks to MLPs could come from a slowdown in energy demand, environmental hazards, commodity price fluctuations, and tax law reform.